A social media ban for under 16s sends the wrong message and won’t work, but rushing it for the end of the year is somehow worse.

 “One of these is a bad idea.
 The other is actually worse.”

-For those playing along at home, the bad idea is a social media ban for under 16s, while the worse idea is trying to implement it at speed by the end of the year, before it has had time to be discussed, argued, debated, picked apart, rewritten, discussed some more, and turn out in a way where an aspect of it could work, as opposed to being yet another nonsensical political promise with no gravitas.
+For those playing along at home, the bad idea is a social media ban for under 16s, while the worse idea is trying to implement it at speed by the end of the year, before it has had time to be discussed, argued, debated, picked apart, rewritten, discussed some more, and turned out in a way where an aspect of it could work, as opposed to being yet another nonsensical political promise with no gravitas.

 I stop because I’m not sure Albo would understand which is worse or even why.
 I’m not even sure why I’m writing this letter.
 Thankfully, it’ll be an article, and knowing my luck, an article the Prime Minister won’t read.